- 5th March via The Sun: Last Tango in Halifax will crossover with Happy Valley

 Series 3 starts with Alan and Celia discussing going on a honeymoon adventure to New Zealand to visit Alan's brother Ted.
 Their happiness is short-lived however when someone turns up from Alan's past with devastating consequences.

-Christmas 2016 saw two episodes broadcast.
+Series 4 saw two episodes broadcast at Christmas 2016.
 Caroline is coming to terms with yet more changes in her life.
 Two years after Kate's tragic death, she has broken the news of a new job at a very different school and a new family home.
 Also in a moment of weakness, Caroline finds herself sharing a moment with an interesting woman, further adding to the unusual developments in her life.
 A possible move is less welcomed by Celia and Alan but their attentions are more focussed on setting the world of amateur dramatics alight as Celia lands a leading role in the local production of Blithe Spirit.
 Meanwhile, Gillian is struggling to come to terms with some unusual activity in the barn.
 With issues from her past coming back to haunt her, can she be strong enough to stop them affecting her relationship with Robbie?

 Series 5 sees Alan and Celia now seven years into their marriage but, having moved into a desirable bungalow with stunning views across the Calder Valley, they aren't quite seeing eye to eye.
 It isn't just their differing politics that's a source of tension; Alan's new supermarket job brings an unexpected challenge in the form of a wild local lad, and at Far Slack Farm, Gillian faces trouble with a giraffe.

 - Antony And Cleopatra (Working title)

 - First broadcast

 - Tuesday 20th November 2012 on BBC One at 9pm